Sign up for the Starts With a Bang newsletter

 In our Solar System’s early days, at least three worlds were potentially habitable.

-The TRAPPIST-1 system contains the most terrestrial-like planets of any stellar system presently known, and is shown scales to temperature equivalents to our own Solar System.
+The TRAPPIST-1 system contains the most terrestrial-like planets of any stellar system presently known, and is shown scaled to temperature equivalents to our own Solar System.
 These seven known worlds, however, exist around a low-mass, consistently flaring red dwarf star.
-It’s plausible that exactly none of them have atmospheres any longer, although JWST will certainly check.
+It’s plausible that exactly none of them have atmospheres any longer, although JWST will have more to say about that in future years.

 Early Venus, Earth, and Mars may have possessed temperate surfaces, organic molecules, and liquid water.